 Body of water.
 Canoe-camping.
 Cross-country skiing (50 km).
 Cycling.
 Fishing.
 Hiking (10,5 km).
 Hunting.
 Ice fishing.
 Ice skating.
 Plant life observation.
 Site interpretation.
 Snowmobiling (40 km).
 Snowshoeing (20 km).
 Canoeing.
 Kayaking.
 Rowboats.
 Windsurfing.
 Wildlife observation.
 Winter sliding.
 Other activities

+Cabin accommodations.
 Camping accommodation.
-Lodging on the premises.
 Panoramic view / lookout.
 Shelter-accommodation

 Camping gear.
 Canoes.
 Motors.
 Pedal-boats.
 Rowboats.
 Turn-Key camping.
 Other nautical craft or equipement